The flurries started coming down yesterday. It’s not even Thanksgiving yet and I already had a nice frosty layer of ice on everything.

 It’s a top-notch product with a company that really stands behind it.
 You won’t find better for the money.

 I’m going to go with Cycleops for this pick, also.
-Their Cycleops Mag+ trainer is going to cost about 2x that of the mass-produced magnetic trainers that you most often find on Amazon and EBay.
-However, these trainers outlast everything else on the market.
+Their Cycleops Mag+ is going to cost about 2x that of the mass-produced magnetic models that you most often find on Amazon and EBay.
+However, this brand outlasts everything else on the market.
 I’ve personally seen some of these be abused by riders for at least 7 years.

 And that’s not just winter riding.
 They take these with them to races, too, so they are always getting jostled and moved.

-This one also has all of the warranty protection of any Cycleops Fluid 2 trainer.
+This one also has all of the warranty protection of any Cycleops branded machine.

 Bestseller lists are fun.
 You can assume that since so many people are buying an item, it is probably a pretty decent machine.
-So let’s look at the bestselling bike trainer on Amazon: the Conquer Indoor Bicycle Trainer Exercise Stand
+So let’s look at one of the bestselling bike trainers online: the Conquer Bike Exercise Stand.

-I think for the casual rider, this could be a really good trainer.
-It is affordable, and is something you could get on and use it to ramp up your heart rate without 2-3 times a week and it will last just fine.
+I think for the casual rider, this could be a really good unit.
+It is affordable and is something you could get on and use it to ramp up your heart rate without 2-3 times a week and it will last just fine.

 However, I have used magnetic resistance units similar to this one, and, from experience, they don’t give enough resistance for an athletic rider.
 In addition, these are the ones that have burned out and ended up smelling funny by the end of a workout.